LorMolf/LLMAbstractiveSummarization/README.md

 - `src/prompts.py`: prompt formats specific for each model - change these configurations according to your model choice

 ## Quantization
 These scripts employ the QLoRA approach for quantization-aware finetuning.
 You can tweak the parameter `target_modules` in the configuration to change the number and type of layers LoRA adapters are applied to.
+You can also modify the values of `r` (rank) and `alpha` (weight) to affect the model's precision and memory footprint.